h5n1xp/CuriOS/ReadMe.md

 # Read Me

-The Zip files here are the bootable raw hard disk image (and a VDI for VirtualBox) of the July 13th, 2021 Build of CuriOS...
+The Zip files here are the bootable raw hard disk image (and a VDI for VirtualBox) of the August 9th, 2021 Build of CuriOS...

-This includes a source snapshot as of the 13 - 07 - 2021.

 The command shell currently supports a few commands, type help for a full list.

+One example program is included, called prog.elf

 The graphical user interface can be "themed", in the style of one of three built in themes, which can be selected at compile time to suit the user's preference.
 To set the theme, change the guiTheme variable in the intuition.c file to either THEME_OLD, THEME_NEW, or THEME_MAC.